mgelde/CPPC/README.md

     ct::callChecked(BN_set_word, exponent.get(), 65537);
     ct::callChecked(RSA_generate_key_ex, rsa.get(), 2048, exponent.get(), nullptr);
 ```
 You can look at a more detailed snippet in examples/rsa.cpp.
-Looking at that file: If compiled with gcc 6.1.1 and optimization -O1, the CWrap way of creating an RSA keypair results in 269 bytes in the binary, whereas the "standard C way" compiles to 799 bytes.
+Looking at that file: If compiled with gcc 6.1.1 and optimization -O2, the CWrap way of creating an RSA keypair results in 264 bytes in the binary, whereas the "standard C way" compiles to 550 bytes (with clang 3.8.1 we see 278 vs. 503 bytes).
+I'll try to produce a more detailed analysis in a blog-post.

-* `Guard`
+### Guard
-A class used to wrap C-types so that they are always deallocated using an arbitrary function.
-This can be used to ensure that pointers returned from C APIs are always deallocated using the proper deallocation strategy mandates by the C API.
+The `Guard` class can be used to wrap C-types so that they are always deallocated using an arbitrary function.
+The effect is very similar to that of a smart-pointer.
+Indeed, in many cases a smart pointer is just as good.
+But there are some scenarios in which a smart pointer is a bit awkward to use.